---

 {% /callout %}

-Create a new component file called `UTMSales.tsx` and import in `page.tsx` replacing Chart 2.
-You did it!
+Create a new component file called `UTMSales.tsx` and import it in `page.tsx`, replacing chart 2.

 ## Next steps